kehinde Wiley Barack Obama strange music

 Kehinde Wiley featuring Shequida, vocal & string quartet arrangements by Patrick Grant (Hip-Hop Experience I).

-, produced by Deitch Projects in collaboration with PAPER Magazine and Creative Time.
+The Art Parade 2005, produced by Deitch Projects in collaboration with PAPER Magazine and Creative Time.

 Photo Credit: Michael Shmelling